RichiCoder1/opentelemetry-sdk-workers/README.md

 };
 ```

+### Service Bindings and Durable Objects

 This also works with any `fetch`-based bindings like Service Bindings or Durable Objects.
-To use this support, you can pass in the Env to
+To use this support, you can pass in the Env to the third argument when creating the Workers SDK and access bindings via `sdk.env.<BINDING>`.

 For example, say you have an authentication service bound as `auth`: